linux-on-ibm-z/PDS/docs/Adding_new_distros.md

-# Adding new distributions to the tool:
+# Adding new distributions to the tool

 This documents details the steps to be performed in order to add a distribution support to PDS tool.